IPEELL: Using Self-Regulation To Improve Writing

-The Education Endowment Foundation ran a project investigating the effectiveness of IPEELL: Using self-regulation to improve writing, which found that it had a strong positive impact on the writing outcomes of low attaining pupils at the transition from primary to secondary school.
+The Education Endowment Foundation (EEF) ran a project in 2012 investigating the effectiveness of IPEELL: Using self-regulation to improve writing, which found that it had a strong positive impact on the writing outcomes of low attaining pupils at the transition from primary to secondary school.
 The project aimed to help struggling writers in Years 6 and 7.
 The study found a mean effect size of +0.74 for primary writing.

 The intervention had beneficial effects for pupils eligible for free school meals.

 The EEF ran a second project in 2018 to test a more scalable version of the intervention and exploring further the impact of the intervention on pupils eligible for free school meals.
 The project involved two trials, a one year trial ran with Year 6 pupils across 84 schools and a two year trial ran across 83 schools with pupils in Years 5 and 6.

 Pupils who used IPEELL for two years made additional progress in writing, compared to pupils who did not.
 The study found a mean effect size of +0.11 for primary writing.
 The pupils in the two year study made less progress in reading, spelling and maths compared to pupils who did not use the intervention.
 It is possible that increased focus on writing led to less time spent on these topics.

 Pupils who used the intervention for one year made less progress in writing than the comparison pupils who did not use the intervention.
 This study found a mean effect size of -0.09 for primary writing.